Configuration via web interface

 Click Apply.

-The HTTPS protocol is always used for the web interface, and the certificates are issued to the terminal by the registration server reg.trueconf.com, appearing as self-signed to browsers.
+The HTTPS protocol is always used for the web interface, with certificates issued to the terminal by the registration server reg.trueconf.com, which appear as self-signed to browsers.

-To enable access to the control panel via HTTPS, go to Settings → Maintenance → Permissions → Web access:
+To enable access to the control panel via HTTPS, go to the Settings → Maintenance → Permissions → Web access section:

-Download a certificate file with an .crt extension.
+Upload the certificate file with the .crt extension.
 If your certificate format is different, you can convert it.

 Download a private key file in .key format.